Updated

 2.1.
 Fine

-A driver that does not follow California car seat laws will receive a ticket for doing so and must pay a fine associated with the ticket.
+If you do not follow California car seat laws, you will receive a ticket for doing so and must pay a fine associated with the ticket.

 The fine for not using a child restraint system is: